okgaijin/Stage_X_Nano/README.md

 Very small split sequential &amp; wasted spark ECU based on 0.4 Speeduino board, with embedded PDM and protection.

-I have tried to make as small as possible but also as capable as possible.
+I have tried to make as small as possible but also as capable.
 I have chosen robust and over rated components to ensure durability and ruggedness.
 Outputs and Inputs are protected against spikes and other vehicle noisyness.
 The Stage X Nano is more like a proof of concept for the other versions to come!
 Here is a summed of what's inside.